codelingo/docs/docs/getting-started.md

 ```bash
 $ lingo init
 ```
 Initialize a new .lingo file inside the current directory.
 If there is already an existing .lingo file this command will fail.
-The. default lingo file comes with a single go tenet matches any fuctions.
+The. default lingo file comes with a single go tenet matches any functions.

 ### `lingo run review`